Alexander Tsoi: Biography

-Born on 26 July 1985 in Leningrad to rock musician Viktor Tsoi and his wife Marianna Tsoi.
-After Viktor Tsoi left his wife for Natalia Razlogova, Alexander stayed to live with his mother.
-According to director Rashid Nugmanov, who knew Victor Tsoi closely, his son "has a lot of his father's looks, <...> he has Vitina's plasticity".
+Alexander Tsoi was born on 26 July 1985 in Leningrad to rock musician Viktor Tsoi and his wife Marianna Tsoi.
+After Viktor left his wife for Natalia Razlogova, Alexander stayed to live with his mother.
+According to director Rashid Nugmanov, who knew Victor Tsoi closely, his son "has a lot of his father's looks, [...] he has Vitya's plasticity".

 At the age of 16, Alexander left for Moscow, where he lived and practiced web design, as well as studying English.

-After Viktor's death, Marianna Tsoi sued the musicians of the band Kino for the copyright to the band's songs and registered them to her son Alexander and the company Moroz Records.
+After Viktor's death, Marianna sued the musicians of the band Kino for the copyright to the band's songs and registered them to her son Alexander and the company Moroz Records.

-In 2005, Marianna Tsoi died of a brain tumor and Alexander began living with his maternal grandmother.
+In 2005, Marianna died of a brain tumor and Alexander began living with his maternal grandmother.

-With his grandfather Robert Maksimovich Tsoi Alexander practically does not maintain relations.
+Alexander practically does not maintain relations with his grandfather Robert.

 Later, to get rid of the attention of journalists and fans of his father, he took the pseudonym Molchanov and began playing guitar in the band "Para bellvm", where he participated in the recording of the album "The Book of Kingdoms".
 He was involved in the design of musical album covers.
 He founded the music club "da: da:".

 In December 2010, he married Elena Osokina.
-At the same time, after the death of his wife, his grandfather, Robert Maximovich Tsoi, married again.
+At the same time, after the death of his wife, his grandfather, Robert, married again.

 In 2010, as part of the concert "20 Years Without Kino", symphonic instrumental versions of the band's songs were performed for the first time, orchestrations were made by Igor Vdovin.
-Then two years of work on a full concert program continued, at this stage Kino guitarist Yuri Kasparyan joined the project, Alexander Tsoi acted as producer, and Oleg Shuntsov, who joined Kino as a session musician in 2020, was the drummer.
-The Symphonic Kino project was unveiled on June 21, 2012, on the 50th anniversary of Viktor Tsoi's birth.
+Then two years of work on a full concert program continued, at this stage Kino guitarist Yuri Kasparyan joined the project, Tsoi acted as producer, and Oleg Shuntsov, who joined Kino as a session musician in 2020, was the drummer.
+The Symphonic Kino project was unveiled on June 21, 2012, on the 50th anniversary of Viktor's birth.
 In 2017, the project's debut live album "SymphoniK" was released, which is a recording of a 2015 performance at the Oktyabrsky Concert Hall in St. Petersburg.
 The album cover design was created by Kino's session guitarist of the second half of the 1980s Andrei Krisanov, who died in 2018 from cancer.

 In 2011, according to media reports, Alexander sold the rights to the song "We'll Act Next" to Oleg Tinkov for his bank Tinkoff.
 In his interview, however, Alexander revealed that the rights to the song were sold without his consent by the company Musical Right, with whom he is trying to dissolve all relations in court.
 He has a negative attitude towards Oleg Tinkov himself.